Lady Dior

 Lady Dior is a commercial name given to a handbag by the Christian Dior company in honor of Diana, Princess of Wales.
+It was designed by Gianfranco Ferré in 1994 under the name Chouchou, and was later renamed as Princesse before being renamed as Lady Dior.
+French actress Marion Cotillard was the ambassador of Lady Dior for nine years, from 2008 to 2017, even designing her own handbag for the brand in 2012.

 History

-In 1995, Bernadette Chirac wished to give the Princess of Wales a unique handbag on the occasion of her visit to Paris.
-When France's first lady contacted Dior in her search for such a bag, the House offered her a model unofficially named Chouchou at the time.
-It was officially rechristened Princesse in the short term.
+In 1995, Bernadette Chirac wished to give Diana, Princess of Wales, a unique handbag on the occasion of her visit to Paris.
+When France's first lady contacted Dior in her search for such a bag, the House offered her a model designed by Gianfranco Ferré in 1994, unofficially named Chouchou ("favorite" in French) at the time.
+It was officially renamed as Princesse in the short term.